ARVIND

 (([email protected];;))

-Indian textile firm Arvind warns US tariffs could hit margins in fiscal year 2026
+Indian textile firm Arvind warns US tariffs to hit margins in fiscal year 2026

-May 15 (Reuters) - Indian textile manufacturer Arvind ARVN.NS warned on Thursday that margins in the current fiscal year may come under pressure as it might partly absorb the impact of U.S. tariff policy.
+May 15 (Reuters) - Indian textile manufacturer Arvind's ARVN.NS margins may come under pressure in the first two quarters of the ongoing fiscal year, as it partly absorbs the impact of U.S. tariff policy, a company executive said on Thursday.

-Exports made up nearly 40% of the company's annual revenue in fiscal year 2024, according to its annual report.
+Exports made up nearly 40% of Arvind's annual revenue in fiscal year 2024, according to its annual report.

-Part of the volume benefit could come after the UK-India free trade agreement, Arvind said.
-UK currently makes up less than 2% of the company's business.
+Part of the volume benefit could come from the UK-India free trade agreement, the company said, as the pact will open up a new "key geography".
+UK currently makes up less than 2% of its business.

 ($1 = 85.5800 Indian rupees)